A derived equivalence between cluster equivalent algebras: Computation of the endomorphism algebra

 \end{proof}

-We are now able to prove Theorem \ref{derivedeq}.
+\begin{proof}[Proof of Theorem~\ref{derivedeq}.]
 Combining Proposition \ref{tilting} with Lemma \ref{iso1} and Proposition \ref{iso}, we get that $M$ is a tilting module over $A$ and that $\End_A(M)\simeq\Gamma$.
 Therefore by Theorem 1.6 of \cite{Hap2} we have a derived equivalence We still have to prove that the diagram commutes.
-The tilting $A$-module $M$ is sent to $\Gamma$ by the functor $R\Hom_A(M,-)$, and thus to the cluster-tilting object $C_w$ in $\underline{\Sub} \Lambda_w$ by Theorem \ref{art}.
-By definition of the generalized cluster category, the objects $\pi_A(\SS (X))$ and $\pi_A(X)$ are isomorphic in the category $\Cc_A$, therefore we have an isomorphism in $\Cc_A$ Hence by Theorem \ref{airt} the object $M$ is sent to the cluster-tilting object $C_w$ in $\underline{\Sub} \Lambda_w$.
-The triangle functors $\Dd^b(A)\rightarrow \underline{\Sub}\Lambda_w$ and $\Dd^b(\Gamma)\rightarrow \underline{\Sub}\Lambda_w$ are given by tensor products (see \cite{AIRT} and \cite{ART}).
+The tilting $A$-module $M$ is sent to $\Gamma$ by the functor $R\Hom_A(M,-)$, and thus to the cluster-tilting object $\underline{C}_\ww$ in $\underline{\Sub} \Lambda_w$ by Theorem \ref{art}.
+By definition of the generalized cluster category, the objects $\pi_A(\SSS (X))$ and $\pi_A(X)$ are isomorphic in the category $\Cc_A$, therefore we have an isomorphism in $\Cc_A$ Hence by Theorem \ref{airt2} the object $M$ is sent to the cluster-tilting object $\underline{C}_\ww$ in $\underline{\Sub} \Lambda_w$.
+The triangle functors $\Dd^b(A)\rightarrow \underline{\Sub}\Lambda_w$ and $\Dd^b(\Gamma)\rightarrow \underline{\Sub}\Lambda_w$ are given by tensor products (see \cite{Ami3} and \cite{ART}).
 We can now conclude using the fact that two triangle functors which are tensor products and which coincide on a tilting object are isomorphic.
 Therefore the diagram above is commutative.
-And we finish the proof of Theorem \ref{derivedeq}.
+And we finish the proof of Theorem \ref{derivedeq}. \end{proof}